 So my mother-in-law still has cancer.
 Why bother?
 Why do I still pray to a God that seems to refuse to cure her?

 This is an excellent question.
-Like I said, if you are a Christian and you don’t wrestle with this throughout your life, you are a liar, plain and simple.
+And if you are a Christian and you don’t wrestle with this throughout your life, you’re probably lying.

 Here is my answer:

 - First, prayer helps me understand God’s will, the meaning of life, salvation, and eternity–the why.

 - Second, it helps to ask God to take care of her in her suffering, even though I know that He already is–the what.

 - Third, it helps me feel closer to God, or as close as we can ever get in this world–the communication.

 - Lastly, it helps me not to despair.

 Despair is another kind of cancer.
 Despair is cancer of the soul.